hbussell/pinax-satchmo-buildout/README.rst

 It is often a good idea to set a path for download-cache in the main buildout configuration.
 See http://pypi.python.org/pypi/zc.buildout#using-a-download-cache

-By default buildout will store eggs in the eggs directory in the top of the project structure.
+By default buildout will store eggs in the ``eggs`` directory of the project structure.
 Using a common eggs directory allows projects to share the same eggs and makes builds much quicker.

 Set the eggs-directory in the main buildout configuration to a writeable path.